ezakto/statiq/README.md

     npm install -g statiq

-You might want to install `ejs` (templates) and `marked` (markdown) in your project folder:

-    npm install --save ejs marked

 ### Basic usage:

-Create a `statiqfile.js` file with the cli tool:
+Create a statiq website with the cli tool:

     $ statiq init

-You can edit the file contents, and then you can create the folders running:

-    $ statiq init -d

-And you're ready to go.
+This will create a folder structure.
+Then run `$ npm install` to install default dependencies (`ejs` for templates and `marked` for markdown content) and you're ready to go.
 Source documents go to the content folder and templates in the templates folder.
 The resulting website will go to the publish folder.
-Assets folder is copied into publish folder as is.
+The assets folder is copied into the publish folder as is.
 Build your website structure in the content folder, with markdown-formatted pages.
 For example:

     content/index.md
     content/about.md